ietf-wg-acme/acme/draft-ietf-acme-acme.md

 with a non-empty body, an ACME client implementation MUST use the HTTP Content-Type {{!RFC7231}} header to indicate which JWS serialization format is used for encapsulating the ACME request payload.

+The list below describes the currently defined Content-Type header values for indicating which JWS serialization format is used, along with the associated requirements.
+A "root JWS" is the JWS used to encapsulate the entire ACME request payload, and a "nested JWS" is a JWS contained within the ACME request payload (such as the "externalAccountBinding" described in
+{{external-account-binding}}
+or the "key-change" object described in {{account-key-roll-over}}).
-The following Content-Type values may be used for this purpose:
+One of the following Content-Type header values MUST be used to indicate the JWS serialization format:

  - "application/jose":
+   - Each root JWS MUST meet the following criteria:
      - The JWS Compact Serialization {{!RFC7515}} MUST be used.
      - The JWS Payload MUST NOT be detached.
      - The JWS Unencoded Payload Option {{!RFC7797}} MUST NOT be used.
+   - Each nested JWS MUST be a JSON string that meets the following criteria:
+     - The JWS Compact Serialization {{!RFC7515}} MUST be used.
+     - The JWS Payload MUST NOT be detached.
+     - The JWS Unencoded Payload Option {{!RFC7797}} MUST NOT be used.
  - "application/jose+json":
+   - Each root JWS MUST meet the following criteria:
      - Either the JWS Flattened JSON Serialization {{!RFC7515}} or the JWS General JSON Serialization {{!RFC7515}} MUST be used.
      - The JWS Payload MUST NOT be detached.
      - The JWS Unencoded Payload Option {{!RFC7797}} MUST NOT be used.
      - The JWS Unprotected Header {{!RFC7515}} SHOULD NOT be used.
+   - Each nested JWS MUST be a JSON object that meets the following criteria:
+     - Either the JWS Flattened JSON Serialization {{!RFC7515}} or the JWS General JSON Serialization {{!RFC7515}} MUST be used.
+     - The JWS Payload MUST NOT be detached.
+     - The JWS Unencoded Payload Option {{!RFC7797}} MUST NOT be used.
+     - The JWS Unprotected Header {{!RFC7515}} SHOULD NOT be used.

+If a server receives a request using a serialization it does not support, then it MUST send a response with HTTP status code 406 (Unacceptable) and an Accept header field listing the content types that it supports.
+The server's response SHOULD also provide an ACME error body of type "unsupportedSerialization".

 In the examples below, JWS objects are shown in the General JSON or Flattened JSON serialization, with the protected header and payload expressed as